-PSUs will vest and convert to shares of common stock only if the Firm satisfies predetermined performance and market-based conditions over a three-year performance period.
-The number of PSUs that will vest ranges from 0% to 150% of the target award based on the extent to which the Firm achieves the specified performance goals.
-PSUs have vesting, restriction, forfeiture and cancellation provisions that are generally similar to those of RSUs.
-The Firm determines the fair value of PSUs with nonmarket performance conditions based on the grant-date fair value of the common stock of the Ultimate Parent, measured at VWAP on the date of grant.
-PSUs that contain market-based conditions are valued using a Monte Carlo valuation model.
+PSUs vest and convert to shares of common stock only if the Firm satisfies, over a three-year performance period, performance goals that are determined on the award date.
+The number of PSUs that will vest ranges from 0% to 150% of the target award, based on the firm's level of achievement of the specified performance goals.
+PSUs have vesting, conversion and cancellation provisions that are generally similar to those of RSUs.
+The Firm determines the fair value of PSUs with nonmarket conditions based on the grant-date fair value of its common stock, measured at VWAP on the date of grant.
+PSUs granted prior to 2023 that contain market-based conditions are valued using a Monte Carlo valuation model.